koi0/crypthon/README.md

 # crypthon
-A python script which can encrypt stuff.
+## A python script that encrypts stuff